Last updated: December 22nd, 2022

 I consider myself a practitioner of racing games since the late 90’s when I had my first set of pedals and steering wheel connected to the old “gaming ports” in the PC.

 In 2007, I discovered the excitement of online competition.
-By then, the Internet connections required a dedicated modem blocking the phone line, and the race days were an absolute event at home was the competition blocked the line for other uses.
+By then, the Internet connections required a dedicated modem blocking the phone line, and the race days were an absolute event at home as the competition blocked the line for other uses.

 Some people say that sim racing “isn’t real”.
 How would you respond to that?

-I would talk about “level of immersion” instead of going into a fruitless discussion on if it is real or not.
+I would talk about the “level of immersion” instead of going into a fruitless discussion on if it is real or not.
 Then, talking about the level of immersion, it is certainly increasing.

 If you want to be competitive today, you need to develop the same skills for sim racing as real drivers.
-You need the racecraft, mental performance, concentration, optimising eye focus during braking zones and turns – it’s real racing.
+You need the racecraft, mental performance, concentration, and optimising eye focus during braking zones and turns – it’s real racing.